 The Health Risk Assessment Program offers insight into biological health and the screening of chronic disease in an effort to help people maintain optimal health.
 Based upon the principles of preventive medicine, our goal is to determine an individual’s risk for disease by providing a comprehensive panel of physical and physiological tests and recommending potential lifestyle modifications to reduce that risk.

-Over its history, the Health Risk Assessment Lab has served over 780 participants, both on campus and at community centers, and grown to employ a staff of 15.
+Over its history, the Health Risk Assessment Lab has served thousands of participants, both on campus and at community centers, and grown to employ a staff of 15.
 We welcome anyone who wants to learn more about their health in an effort to prevent chronic disease and take steps towards a higher quality of life.

 News coverage of Health Risk Assessment Program